CareDailyAI/botlab/README.md

 Explore this store of already-connected devices and sensors from one of our partners:

-* MyPlace by Florida Power and Light Energy Services : http://myplace.com
+* MyPlace by Florida Power and Light Smart Services : http://myplace.com
 * Home HQ by Origin Energy : http://originhomehq.com.au
 * Presence by People Power : http://presencepro.com/store.